phpList/core/README.md

 ## About this package

-This is the phpList core module.
+This is the core module of the successor to phpList 3.
 It will have the following responsibilities:

 * provide access to the DB via Doctrine models and repositories (and raw SQL for performance-critical parts that do not need the models)